MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 > 4. Can you email (test) from the SQL Server does it work?
 Compared to the RDS server machine to rule out settings/setup.
 How does a Fiddler trace compare between a working and non-working machine?
 >
 >  5. Modern Auth requires .NET Framework 4.7.2 or later to be installed on each machine/server.
 If one machine is failing, [verify if that version is installed](/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed).
+>
+>  6. Antivirus/Malware could also cause the problem to not authenticate, try to rule it out as the cause of the problem.

 * If you still have issues, you may want to create a Fiddler trace that will be more specific of the problem.